 "name" tag is populated with the name of the parent folder.

-When opening a project with or without dependencies, designed with a version prior to v2018.3, Studio asks you if an automatic migration shall be performed, so that it may attempt to retrieve missing dependencies or add default ones.
+When opening a project with or without dependencies, designed with a version prior to v2018.3 (except for v2016.2), Studio asks you if an automatic migration shall be performed, so that it may attempt to retrieve missing dependencies or add default ones.

 Upon confirmation, Studio attempts to retrieve missing dependencies and sets the Strict runtime rule for the packages that it finds.
 When using the Repair Dependency option in the Project panel, Studio attempts to install the next best package version.
 If the package version is not found, alerts are shown in the Output panel and you should check the configured feeds in the Manage Packages window.